converzen/plug_keywords/docs/README.md

 faster and more accurate than a general knowledge base search for direct user inquiries. \
 Input should be 1-2 core keywords (e.g., 'pricing', 'encryption', 'gdpr')."
 ```

-This should be made to be adaptable using config options.

 ### Future Extension